vinniegarcia/proposal/README.md

 ```

 ## Usage
-`Proposal(callbackFn[, args])` - takes a node-style callback (`err, data` parameters) and converts it into a Promise.
+`Proposal(nodeback[, args])` - takes a `nodeback` and converts it into a `Promise`.

-If arguments are supplied, the callbackFn is executed and a Promise is returned.
+If arguments are supplied, the `nodeback` is executed and a Promise is returned.
 Use it like any other Promise you've used before, with `.then()` and `.catch()`.

-If no arguments are supplied, Propsal will return a function that, when executed with its parameters, will then return a Promise.
-This is useful if, for example, you want to execute that function multiple times with different parameters.
+If no arguments are supplied, `Propsal` will return a function that, when executed with its parameters, will then return a Promise.
+This is useful if, for example, you want to execute that function multiple times to pass in different arguments.

 ## Examples

 ### 1. Create a Proposal

-A Proposal is a bridge function between node-style function/callbacks and Promises.
-You create it by calling `Proposal()` with 1 argument: the function you'd like to convert.
+Craete a Proposal function by calling `Proposal()` with 1 argument: the function you'd like to convert.
 ```javascript
 var fs = require('fs'),
   Proposal = require('proposal'),